Gratitude for Kids: How to Teach the Value of Gratitude to Children

 As with any value in our lives, gratitude must be practiced.
 As we teach our children the importance of feeling thankful for the good things in our lives, we must also help them practice expressing that gratitude.
 Here are some ways to cultivate a lifestyle of thankfulness and mindfulness:

 Donating helps your children understand how fortunate they are and everything they have to be grateful for, whether it be a roof over their heads, clothing, toys or a loving family.
 When your child outgrows their clothes or toys, encourage them to donate the items to families and children who have less.
-Involve your children in the process by researching the available donation centers or charities in your area and take them with you to make the donation.
+Involve your children in the process by researching the available donation centers or charities in your community, and take them with you to make the donation.
 Your family or organization could also hold a garage sale to raise funds.
 You can donate the money raised to a cause that you and your children find together, or use the money to buy groceries for your local food bank.

 Overall, no matter which gratitude activities you choose to incorporate, teaching gratitude will help your children grow up to be well-rounded, empathic, and caring adults.
 There is nothing quite like investing in the future of our world.
 Whether you are a parent, grandparent, caregiver, social worker, educator, or another professional working with children, know that you are making a difference.
 Children’s Bureau is grateful for you!